 Can I be placed with or close to a friend?

-What if issues arise with my host family after I am abroad?
+What if issues arise with my host family after I’m abroad?

-Is there an orientation or resources to help start my program?
+Are there resources to help start my program?

 Will I have vacation time?

 Since it’s a short program, there is no vacation time built into it.
 You will have two full days off per week and depending on your program length, you might be able to travel a bit before or after your program.

 If your host family needs you to drive, you will need to obtain an International Driver’s Permit.
 You should apply for this at the time of host family placement as it can take a few days/weeks to process.

 There are two State Department-designated international drivers license distributors: the AAA and AATA.
 You may use either of these organizations to obtain your International Driving Permit.
 The cost is about $20.